R2ToolDroid/CoinButton/README.md

 - Script
 - 3D printet Coinbuttons
 - 3D printet Frame for PCB and Buttons
+- 3D Clips to hold the PCB to Frame

 The Panel sends 17 configurable commands via Serial out TX Port on the Arduino Nano